 - Courses taken as pass/no credit count toward academic load.
 Students who opt for pass/no credit earn credit for the course if they complete it at a level equivalent to a grade of C or better.
 The final grade appears as CR on the student’s transcript.
 If students do not pass at a level equivalent to a grade of C or better, they receive no credit.
 In this case, the final grade appears as NC on the student’s transcript.
 The midterm grade appears as NC or CR.

-- In the catalog, each course description identifies whether or not the pass/no credit option is available.
+- In the catalog, each course description identifies whether the pass/no credit option is available.